mas622424/Under-Graduate-Project/README.md

 └── tk_gui.py                   # Main Tkinter GUI interface
 ```

-This is your **complete local development snapshot**, which includes virtual environments, test scripts, and alternate data/UX interfaces.
+This is my **complete local development snapshot**, which includes virtual environments, test scripts, and alternate data/UX interfaces.
 It **won’t be part of the final submission**, but is documented here for clarity.

 ---